 Global Log Context

-Users can define their own global contextual data by changing context
+Users can define their global contextual data by changing context

 method which is in App\Exceptions\Handler